-Idaho Utility Spurns Coal, Pledges '100-Percent Clean Energy By 2045'
+Idaho Utility Spurns Coal, Pledges 100 Percent 'Clean' Energy By 2045

 Idaho Power plans to stop using coal energy and rely instead on hydroelectric, solar and wind resources, the utility says.
 The public utility vows that 100 percent of energy will come from "clean" sources by 2045.
 Public utilities have made similar pledges in only a handful of states.